Dawker/socialmedia-app/README.md

 ## For recruiters

+## For recruiters

--I will be making an account for you guys to test my app.
+[^1]: I will be making an account for you guys to test my app.
--I'm testing the app with the most common tests(unit,integration,end-to-end).
+[^2]: I'm testing the app with the most common tests like (unit,integration,end-to-end) with jest react testing cypress.
--If you want to see the test for the app they are going to be structers as follow:
--Components/Button/__test__/Button.test.js and so on